shivankhullar/CloudTracker/README.md

 particle_lower_limit = 32                             # To exclude clouds with less than a certain number of cells/particles
 ```

-The linker parameter file is exactly identical, except for these additions
+The linker parameter file is exactly identical, except for these additions:
 ```
 threshold_frac_for_child = 0.3                        # Decides what fraction of mass should be contained in a child for it to be considered at all linker_output_filename_prefix = Linked_Clouds_        # Prefix for the output file.
 Output is stored in the same directory that the data is in.